 - Try to test the latest change on all the modern desktop browsers you can — including Firefox, Chrome, Opera, Edge, and Safari on desktop (Mac, Windows, and Linux, ideally).

 - Test it in common phone and tablet browsers (e.g. iOS Safari on iPhone/iPad, Chrome and Firefox on iPhone/iPad/Android),

 - Also do tests in any other browsers you have included inside your target list.

-The most low fi option is to just do all the testing you can by yourself (pulling in team mates to help out if you are working in a team).
+The most lo-fi option is to just do all the testing you can by yourself (pulling in teammates to help out if you are working in a team).
 You should try to test it on real physical devices where possible.

-If you haven't got the means to test all those different browser, operating system, and device combinations on physical hardware, you can also make use of emulators (emulate a device using software on your desktop computer) and virtual machines (software that allows you to emulate multiple operating system/software combinations on your desktop computer).
-This is a very popular choice, especially in some circumstances — for example, Windows doesn't let you have multiple versions of Windows installed simulataneously on the same machine, so using multiple virtual machines is often the only option here.
+If you haven't got the means to test all those different browsers, operating systems, and device combinations on physical hardware, you can also make use of emulators (emulate a device using software on your desktop computer) and virtual machines (software that allows you to emulate multiple operating system/software combinations on your desktop computer).
+This is a very popular choice, especially in some circumstances — for example, Windows doesn't let you have multiple versions of Windows installed simultaneously on the same machine, so using multiple virtual machines is often the only option here.

 Another option is user groups — using a group of people outside your development team to test your site.
 This could be a group of friends or family, a group of other employees, a class at a local university, or a professional user testing setup, where people are paid to test out your site and provide results.

 Finally, you can get smarter with your testing using auditing or automation tools; this is a sensible choice as your projects get bigger, as doing all this testing by hand can start to take a really long time.
 You can set up your own testing automation system (Selenium being the popular app of choice) that could for example load your site in a number of different browsers, and: